Designing fantasy armor for your characters can be an awful lot of fun. But you may run into difficulties when it comes

-I sincerely hope you’ve found some inspiration for your fantasy knight armor, fantasy leather armor, fantasy plate armour or fantasy medieval armor generally.
+I sincerely hope you’ve found some inspiration for your fantasy medieval armor.

-It can genuinely be tough to come up with cool ideas for some pretty epic fantasy armor without drifting back to things that we’ve seen in the likes of Dungeons and Dragons, The Elder Scrolls and movies like Lord of the Rings.
-But I find looking back in time, to the likes of the medieval period, can provide some wonderful and unique ideas.
+It can genuinely be tough to come up with cool ideas for epic fantasy armor without drifting back to things that we’ve seen in the likes of Dungeons and Dragons, The Elder Scrolls and movies like Lord of the Rings.
+But I find looking back in time to the likes of the medieval period can provide some wonderful and unique ideas.

 And what we’ve covered here today is only just the tip of the iceberg.
-Beyond medieval Europe, you have the Far East, the Romans, Viking… Before you know it you’ll have designed a full set of fantasy roman armor or fantasy Viking armor.
+Beyond medieval Europe, you have the Far East, the Romans, Viking… Before you know it you’ll have designed a full set of fantasy roman or viking armor.

 In this section, we’ll take a look at some cool pieces of knight armor in fantasy that people have designed over the years, to give you even more inspiration for your own designs.

 ‘s a fantastic image that Thomas Feichtmeir, AKA Cyangmou has put together.
 It illustrates brilliantly the differences between fantasy armor and the boring armor of reality, in this case, Gothic armor.
 For a bigger image, just click on the link above.